Allow us to introduce our current Board of Directors.

 Christiane was born and raised in Montreal, Quebec.
 She joined the Canadian Armed Forces in 1979 as a medical assistant.
-Her medical practice ranged from hospital settings, clinics, the recruiting center, instructor and her most favorite, as the Ship’s Junior Med Tech and Physician Assistant (PA).
+Her medical practice ranged from hospital settings, clinics, recruiting centres, instructor and her most favourite, as the Ship’s Junior Med Tech and Physician Assistant.
 She participated in Operation Sharp Guard in 1994 and Operation Altair in 2004.
 Christiane completed her PA Course in 2001.
-Retired from the Regular Forces in 2007, she has continued to serve as a reservist.
-She is enjoying her semi retirement with plenty of reading, running, arts projects and her home based business.
-Christiane wishes to promote the PA profession and see it well integrated in the civilian health care system in Atlantic Canada.
+Retired from the Regular Forces in 2007, she continues to serve as a Regional Cadet Medical Liaison Officer for the Cadets Organizations.
+She enjoys Fibre Arts, Reading and expanding her home based business.
+Christiane wishes to promote the PA profession and see it well integrated in the civilian health care system in Nova Scotia and in all of Canada.

 Provincial Director, Newfoundland/Labrador

 Vincent Lacharité, BHSc (PA), CCPA